(updated for 2017!)

 Will all mentors be giving feedback on the submissions?

 This varies from mentor to mentor, so if it’s a deciding factor for you on who you sub to, I’d ask the mentors in question.
 Personally, I gave feedback on all subs I received in 2014.
 I only got 50-something subs, and it still took me about two weeks to compile it all.
 So you can see how someone who gets 200 subs probably wouldn’t be able to do the same thing.
-Last year, I got 69 subs and instead of giving feedback to everyone, I put out a call on Twitter (several times) asking for anyone who’d like to receive feedback to let me know.
+In 2015 & 2016, I got more subs and instead of giving feedback to everyone, I put out a call on Twitter (several times) asking for anyone who’d like to receive feedback to let me know.
 I’ll probably do this again this year (though I may cap it at a certain number, depending on how many subs I get).
 I liked doing it this way for a couple reasons.
 First, I’m only spending my time on people who actually want the feedback.
 Second, I’m more likely to get thanked for the time I spent doing it.
 That last one is important.
 If a mentor takes time to give you feedback—even feedback you don’t like or agree with—you had better take fourteen seconds to send a thank you back.
 Don’t be a jerk.
 Seriously, don’t.
 I still remember those who didn’t thank me for feedback, even after specifically requesting it.
 This industry is small.
 Don’t burn a bridge before you get started.

 Are you expecting perfection in your submissions?